NASA-AMMOS/aerie-simple-model-data/docs/ModelBehaviorDescription.md

 ## Example Plan

-The screenshot below demonstrates the behavior of the activities and bins as described above.
+The screenshot below demonstrates the behavior of the activities and buckets/bins as described above in a [sample plan](../sample-plan.json).

 A `ChangeDataGenerationRate` activity adds a slow rate into `scBin1`.  `GenerateData` activities add 6Gb to `scBin0` and 5Gb to `scBin1` over 6 hours.
 These accumulate to hit the 10Gb max volume limit.
 A `PlaybackData` activity adds 100Mb to `gndBin0`  A `ReprioritizeData` activity recategorizes 0.5 Gb from `scBin0` to `scBin1`.
-Another `ChangeDataGenerationRate` activity adds a continuing flow into `scBin1` causing data from `scBin1` to be deleted to mae room for the higher priority bin0 data.
+Another `ChangeDataGenerationRate` activity adds a continuing flow into `scBin1` causing data from `scBin1` to be deleted to make room for the higher priority bin0 data.

 ![aerie screenshot](sample-plan.png)